Exorphin: Connection with schizophrenia

 Exorphins can cause various symptoms of schizophrenia if mutation occurs at a few selected loci.
 Genetic mutation at one of these loci can lead to increased absorption of exorphins via receptor mediated endocytosis.
 Another possibility from these particular loci is that catabolization of exorphins can be disrupted thus allowing the exorphin to persist in the body.
 This would lead to exorphins entering the brain capillary, bypassing the blood brain barrier, and inflicting negative repercussion on the brain.
 This does not mean that exorphin will necessarily cause schizophrenia, as susceptibility to the disease is dependent on an individual's genetic makeup.
 However, by increasing the probability that exorphins enter the brain, it will also increase the chance of an individual displaying schizophrenic symptoms.

+Connection with celiac disease

+Celiac disease (CD) is a chronic autoimmune disorder that damages the small intestine.
+In turn, the body is unable to absorb nutrients from food.
+The gastrointestinal issues that usually come along with CD includes abdominal pain, bloating, as well as other symptoms.
+When patients do not show any symptoms but are affected by CD, they have asymptomatic celiac disease (ACD).
+According to research, there are links between an intake in gluten and ACD.
+The intake in gluten results in more exorphins in the body, which results in ACD.
+Often, patients with ACD also have other disorders such as diabetes mellitus I, autism, schizophrenia, depression, and several others.
+This indicates that there is a high chance that the other disorders are also associated with the increase of gluten exorphins.